vitasoftAI/Real-and-Synthetic-Korean-Licence-Plate-Generator/README.md

 ```
 This script conducts inference with the pretrained model (choose the model using "--name" argument) based on the "--CUT_mode" argument (CUT or FastCUT) using the given test dataroot (the root should contain two folders, testA and testB, respectively).
 The inference results can be found at ./results/name/train_latest/...

-to automatically obtain similar LP images, which are very similar to real-life LPs.
-Examples can be seen below:
+Generated sample LPs can be seen below:

 ![first](https://user-images.githubusercontent.com/50166164/219285736-0a9e8771-d05b-4da2-973b-7eef434610e8.png)
 ![second](https://user-images.githubusercontent.com/50166164/219285778-9b32996a-ae7a-4456-adda-359ffff46ebf.png)